Fujifilm X-T2 vs Sony A6000

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the A6000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T2 and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the X-T2 and the A6000 have been discontinued, but can regularly be found used on ebay.
 The A6000 was replaced by the Sony A6300, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras, as well as related accessories, can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Sony A6000 Manual.
+Further information on the features and operation of the X-T2 and A6000 can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Sony A6000 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-T2 or the Sony A6000 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.